entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 P5.
 Para-articular process extension angle: (0) nearly parallel to the midline of the head shield ; (1) anterolaterally extending.
 > - A synapomorphy defining Quasipetalichthyidae.
+>
+> -
+> -  The matrix in Klug *et al*.
+(2023) is based on Frey *et al*.
+(2020), which is based on Coates *et  al*., (2017, 2018), Dearden *et  al*.
+(2019).
+Klug et al. (2023) additionally coded *Dracopristis hoffmanorum* Hodnett *et al*., 2021.
+Further, we added eigh tcharacters describing body proportions etc. For details see the character list, characters 231 to 238.
+Klug et al. (2023) further added characters 239 to 261 from Hodnett *et al*.
+(30), which are predominantly dental characters.
+The latter caused a bias towards dental characters.
+> -  Hodnett, J.-P. M., Grogan, E., Lund, R., Lucas, S. G., Suazo, T., Elliott, D. K., & Pruitt, J. (2021).
+Ctenacanthiform sharks from the Late Pennsylvanian (Missourian) Tinajas member of the Atrasado Formation, Central New Mexico.
+In Kinney Brick Quarry Lagerstätte (pp. 391–424).
+New Mexico Museum of Natural History and Science.

+### Tubular dentine: absent (0); present (1).
+> Klug *et al*.
+(2023), Character 5.
+> - Klug *et al*.
+(2023): "Stahl (1999), see also Patterson (1965): present in chimaeroids, edestids, Helodus, and petalodonts, but absent in symmoriids and iniopterygians (Zangerl and Case 1976)."

 **Deleted characters**